MinecraftU/mcu-curriculum/sequence_3/section_5.md

 # Section 5: The Room

-Let's write a program to build a simple square room: `edit room`
+Let's write a program to build a simple room: `edit room`

 Step one is to check your arguments to make sure they are what you need them to be.